-Chair of Music Theory and Co-Chair of Composition
+Chair of Music Theory and Composition

 Evan received his B.M. in Composition from Chapman University, M.M. in Composition from California State University Northridge, and D.M.A. in Composition from the University of Maryland.
 Evan has also attended the Aspen Music Festival and Fontainebleau American Conservatory.